Finding A Sustainable Solution

 The government’s healthcare system is based upon the “3M” framework.
-This has three components: Medisave, a compulsory health savings scheme which allows practically all Singaporeans to pay for their share of medical treatment without financial difficulty.
+This has three components: Medisave, a compulsory health savings scheme that allows practically all Singaporeans to pay for their share of medical treatment without financial difficulty.
 The second level of protection is provided by Medishield Life, a low cost catastrophic medical insurance scheme.
 This allows Singaporeans to effectively risk-pool the financial risks of major illnesses and Medifund, which provides a safety net for those who could not otherwise afford healthcare.
 In 2008, 31.9% of healthcare was funded by the government.
 It accounts for approximately 3.5% of Singapore’s GDP.

-Many middle and higher income Singaporeans have also supplemented their basic coverage with integrated private insurance policies (“Integrated Shield Plans”) for treatment in the private sector.
+Many middle and higher-income Singaporeans have also supplemented their basic coverage with integrated private insurance policies (“Integrated Shield Plans”) for treatment in the private sector.
 Singaporeans must subscribe to the basic MediShield product before they can purchase the add-on private Integrated Shield Plans.

 1. MediShield Life coverage

-Claim limit under Medishield life is $700.00 in general ward per day.
+Claim limit under Medishield life is $700.00 in the general ward per day.
 Chloe is admitted only for a day (for her ERT) and her total bill added up to be more than $10,000.
 So, it’s not even a 10% coverage… MediShield Life is useful during admission for acute cases where expensive treatment (like ERT) is not required.

 MediFund is an endowment fund set up by the Government.
-It provides a safety net for patients who face financial difficulties with their remaining bills after receiving Government subsidies and drawing on other means of payment including MediShield Life, MediSave and cash.
+It provides a safety net for patients who face financial difficulties with their remaining bills after receiving Government subsidies and drawing on other means of payment including MediShield Life, MediSave, and cash.
 MediFund Silver and MediFund Junior are carved out from MediFund to provide more targeted assistance for the needy elderly and the young respectively.

 …… From MOH’s website